sina-taheri/SOMA/README.md

 It is unethical to use them for training (code) generative AI's and language models.

-Feel free to contact for potential collaborations or to discuss at

-sina dot mohammadtaheri AT concordia dot ca
+Feel free to contact for potential collaborations or to discuss at "sina dot mohammadtaheri AT concordia dot ca".

 I intend to import the codes after cleaning them a bit over the time, so stay patient but tuned!